Google Android M promises to be the greatest thing to hit smartphones since removable covers and polyphonic ringtones.

 The new port will also charge devices up to five times faster, while supporting quicker transfer speeds to boot.

-Android M lest you allow or deny individual permissions for each and ever app, which means you no longer have to accept a blanket set of permissions at once.
+Marshmallow lets you allow or deny individual permissions for each and ever app, which means you no longer have to accept a blanket set of permissions at once.